fieldmuseum/EMu-IPT-Prep/README.md

 5. Rename the output file `Catalog2.csv` to the corresponding collection e.g. field_ipt_insects
 6. zip the file

+# A note on warning messages
+`One or more parsing issues, see `problems()` for details`
+- try using guess max tlike this `cat <- read_csv(file = "data01raw/iptSpec/ecatalog.csv", guess_max = 1000000)`
+- Basically "guess_max" tells R to look at more rows before guessing which data-types to assign to columns... we could get more strict about schemas, but for now should be good.

 # To do:
 - Add example input/output data